 Formerly, my background was in EMS, and I worked for several years as an EMT Basic.
 Articles and educational material for that audience can largely be found at my other website, EMS Basics, or on my personal site Degrees of Clarity.

-My focused interests include resuscitation, mechanical ventilation, ICU delirium and mobility, evidence-based medicine, physical diagnosis, and point-of-care ultrasound.
+My focused interests include resuscitation, mechanical ventilation, ICU liberation, evidence-based medicine, physical diagnosis, and point-of-care ultrasound.